fenago/pytest-quick-start-guide/testing-with-pytest/Lab_2.md

 ### Skipping Tests

-While the markers discussed in Marking Test Functionswere names of your own choosing, pytest includes a few helpful builtin markers: skip, skipif, and xfail.
-I’ll discuss skip and skipif in this section, and xfail in the next.
+pytest includes a few helpful builtin markers: skip, skipif, and xfail.
 The skip and skipif markers enable you to skip tests you don’t want to run.
 For example, let’s say we weren’t sure how tasks.unique_id() was supposed to work.
 Does each call to it return a different number?
 Or is it just a number that